MAVENSDC/PyTplot/docs/source/linking.rst

 	pytplot.link("spacecraft_data", "spacecraft_alt", link_type = 'alt')

-If the data are not on the same time cadence, the linked variable will be interpolated to match that of the data variable.
+If the data are not on the same time cadence, the linked variable will be interpolated to match that of the data variable at the time of plotting.

 Why Linking?